csk99/gas_consumption_france/README.md

 5. Open the report.ipynb notebook and run the cells.<br>
-*Please choose the python virtual environment you created previously* This notebook contains our Exploritory data analysis and model training.
+*Please choose the python virtual environment you created previously*<br> This notebook contains our Exploritory data analysis and model training.